University of Texas at Austin

 The University of Texas at Austin (UT Austin, UT, or Texas) is a public research university in Austin, Texas, United States.
 Founded in 1883, it is the flagship institution of the University of Texas System.
 With 53,864 students as of fall 2024, it is also the largest institution in the system.

 The university is a major center for academic research, with research expenditures totaling $1.06 billion for the 2023 fiscal year.
 It joined the Association of American Universities in 1929.
 The university houses seven museums and seventeen libraries, including the Lyndon B. Johnson Presidential Library and the Blanton Museum of Art, and operates various auxiliary research facilities, such as the J. J. Pickle Research Campus and McDonald Observatory.

 UT Austin's athletics constitute the Texas Longhorns.
 The Longhorns have won four NCAA Division I National Football Championships, six NCAA Division I National Baseball Championships, sixteen NCAA Division I National Men's Swimming and Diving Championships, and the school has claimed more titles in men's and women's sports than any other member in the Big 12.

-As of 2020, 13 Nobel Prize winners, 25 Pulitzer Prize winners, 3 Turing Award winners, 2 Fields Medal recipients, 2 Wolf Prize winners, and 3 Abel Prize winners have been affiliated with the school as alumni, faculty members, or researchers.
+As of 2020, 13 Nobel Prize winners, 25 Pulitzer Prize winners, 3 Turing Award winners, 2 Fields Medal recipients, 2 Wolf Prize winners, 3 Abel Prize winners, and 1 Dan David Prize winner have been affiliated with the school as alumni, faculty members, or researchers.
 The university has also been affiliated with three Primetime Emmy Award winners, and as of 2021, its students and alumni have earned a total of 155 Olympic medals.